pasgabriele/lora-weather-station/External module/README.md

 # External module

 The External module is the set of all necessary sensors to detect weather data.
-At the moment, the External module is able to detect the following measures:
+It is able to detect the following measures:
 - Temperature ![](https://img.shields.io/badge/status-ok-green)
 - Humidity ![](https://img.shields.io/badge/status-ok-green)
 - Pressure ![](https://img.shields.io/badge/status-ok-green)